hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ~> **Note:** This range should not be used by any network element on or connected to this VNet.
 Service address CIDR must be smaller than /12. `docker_bridge_cidr`, `dns_service_ip` and `service_cidr` should all be empty or all should be set.

-Examples of how to use [AKS with Advanced Networking](https://docs.microsoft.com/en-us/azure/aks/networking-overview#advanced-networking) can be [found in the `./examples/kubernetes/` directory in the Github repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes).
+Examples of how to use [AKS with Advanced Networking](https://docs.microsoft.com/en-us/azure/aks/networking-overview#advanced-networking) can be [found in the `./examples/kubernetes/` directory in the GitHub repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes).

 * `ip_versions` - (Optional) Specifies a list of IP versions the Kubernetes Cluster will use to assign IP addresses to its nodes and pods.
 Possible values are `IPv4` and/or `IPv6`. `IPv4` must always be specified.
 Changing this forces a new resource to be created.